AnujaLawankar/Tech-blog-MVC/README.md

 ## URLs:-
-Here, you can find the  "Employee-Tracker" on Heroku:-
+Here, you can find the "Tech-blog-MVC" on Heroku:-

 https://pacific-brushlands-15738.herokuapp.com/